open-horizon/examples/edge/msghub/sdr2msghub/README.md

 hzn unregister -f
 ```

-## First-Time Edge Service Developer - Building and Publishing Your Own Version of the SDR To IBM Message Hub Edge Service
+## First-Time Edge Service Developer - Building and Publishing Your Own Version of the SDR To IBM Event Streams Edge Service

 If you want to create your own Horizon edge service, based on this example, follow the next 2 sections to copy the sdr2msghub example and start modifying it.